LoginRadius/engineering-portal/content/engineering/guest-post/session-authentication-with-nestjs-and-mongodb/index.md

 The above command installs [Passport.js](https://www.passportjs.org/), a popular nest.js authentication library.

-Also install the types for the strategy with the command below:
+Also, install the types for the strategy with the command below:

 It contains type definitions for `passport-local`.